Contriibia

 ⚠️ Pain Points

-Onboarding navigation and scrolling were confusing for some users.
+Tutorial navigation and scrolling were confusing for some users.

 🔧 What to Improve

-Clarify credit score and trust score features with transparent, user-friendly explanations.
+Clarify credit score with transparent, user-friendly explanations.

 Implementing Feedback & Finalizing the Design